notexactlyawe/cameronmacleod.com/content/pages/cv.md

 Computer science student at the University of Edinburgh with a wide range of experience in areas both within software development and outside it looking for internships or part-time term work.

 Worked with a large set of technologies including Python, Flask, Android, C, Elixir, .NET and JavaScript.
-Frequently attend Meetup groups in software areas and hackathons both to help improve my skills and for fun.
+Frequently attends hackathons both to help improve my skills and for fun.
 Have given talks both at local meetups and EuroPython 2016.
 Interests outside of software include bass guitar, hockey and languages.
 Fluent in Spanish and learning Russian at university.

 Previous Positions